Addressing gender norms key to promoting peace, finds International Alert

 Breaking the Gender Trap: Challenging patriarchal norms to clear pathways for peace can be downloaded here.

 International Alert understands gender as fundamental to violent conflict and peacebuilding: men, women, boys, girls, and gender minorities are affected by and involved differently in both.
-Across our programmes, we promote women’s empowerment, support LGBT+ inclusion and tackle sexual and gender-based violence.
+Across our programmes, we promote women’s empowerment, support LGBTIQ+ inclusion and tackle sexual and gender-based violence.

 For support with media enquiries, please contact [email protected] or +44 7775 756288.